 - a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days.
-The student shall be referred to the District substance abuse counselor for assignment to engage in the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
-The student may return to school subsequent to the ten (10) day suspension.
-The District substance abuse case manager shall monitor student participation in the assigned program. - b.
-Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days.
-The student shall be referred to the District substance abuse counselor for assignment to engage in the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
-The student may return to school subsequent to the ten (10) day suspension.
-The District substance abuse case manager shall monitor student participation in the assigned program.
+Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
+Six (6) days of the suspension shall be waived if the student attends a counseling program authorized by the principal/designee in conjunction with the District substance abuse case manager.
+If the student does not complete the recommended counseling program, the remaining days of the suspension shall be imposed. - b.
+Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
+Six (6) days of the suspension shall be waived if the student attends a counseling program authorized by the principal/designee in conjunction with the District substance abuse case manager.
+If the student does not complete the recommended counseling program, the remaining days of the suspension shall be imposed.